 Insurance companies also try to set you up to "refuse" certain workers' compensation requirements in order to deny your benefits.
 One example is "refusal of employment."
 If your employer has found you a job for you that your doctor says you can do, you must take it or benefits are cut off.
 Failure to cooperate with your vocational rehabilitation specialist, to include refusing to meet with that person or not following up with phone calls and failure to look for light duty employment are other examples of refusal.
 This is a very frustrating situation for many of my clients who want control or choice over job placements.
-It is particulat frustrating for the client who has spent thousands of dollars and countless hours training for their position-i.e. nurses- only to be forced to take a do-nothing job in the hospital's file room, However, the law is that when you have been released to light duty work, you are supposed to make a good faith effort to find employment within your capabilities.
-This does not mean going back to your old job.
-If you've had the same job as a ICU nurse for 25 years, it's very difficult to comprehend that if your doctor says you can drive, you need to be looking for taxicab employment.
+The law is that when you have been released to light duty work, you are supposed to make a good faith effort to find employment within your capabilities.
+However, it does not mean going back to your old job.
+If you've had the same job as a plumber for 25 years, it's very difficult to comprehend that if your doctor says you can drive, you need to be looking for taxicab employment.
+It can be stressful if you've always been a daycare provider or you've always done heavy labor and the insurance company wants you at a desk job, answering the phone.
 Unfortunately, it is very, very important to document your employment search because this is a very common trick that is used to try to cut individual workers' benefits off.
 See the appendix for job search guidelines and a chart to help you.

 "Refusing medical treatment" is another pitfall.
-This does not occur, particularly with nurses who have medical backgrounds and may not agree with their doctor's recommendations.
-For example, when your doctor is recommending surgery and you really do not want to have surgery.
-It can occur if you decide to use your medical knowledge and treat some symptoms at home instead of speaking witho your doctor.
+This does not occur very often but it may occur when a doctor is recommending surgery and the injured worker really does not want to have surgery.
+It can occur if you miss doctor appointments or physical therapy appointments.
 Also, a doctor's comment to get your blood pressure under control and you not following up with your family doctor may give the insurance company an excuse to cut off your benefits.
 There are ways to get around this type of situation and it would be best to speak to a lawyer about how to best strategize so that you cannot be labeled as refusing medical treatment which would cause your checks and medical treatment to be cut off.